fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 * The purpose was to initiate a community effort to establish a ncRNA database for farm animals

-* I present here current state of the lncRNA subpart of it
+* I present here the current state of the lncRNA subpart of it

-* In total 11 persons are working at the moment in that subgroub
+* In total 11 persons are working at the moment in that subgroub and XXX in total for all different subgroups together

-* The focus is currently on 5 (cow, pig, horse, chicken, sheep) animals
+* The focus is currently on 5 different species (cow, pig, horse, chicken, sheep)

 ---

 ## Data collection and filtering

-* Datasets were collected from the European Nucleotide Archive (ENA)
+* RNA-seq datasets were collected from the European Nucleotide Archive (ENA)

 * In addition team members made own datasets available to the group

-* Criterias to include data into the collection were
+* Any experiment that met the following criteria was included into the collection

-   * Illumina
+      * Illumina output only
       * Paired-end reads
       * At least 100bp
       * Strand specific libraries

 ---